FullFact/nso-stats-fetcher/analysis.md

 ## Improving national statistics publishing
-It shouldn’t be this difficult to do this analysis of inflation data.

 All NSOs publish statistical data about their country.
 But the quantity and quality of data varies greatly between them.
 This is very understandable as every country has different finances, resources and society.

-However, there exist good practices and standards in open data publishing that every NSO, no matter the size of budget, can aim to achieve.
-We’re not saying every NSO needs to build large data platforms, but simple, achievable formats exist which can really help data users.
+However, there exist good practices and standards in open data publishing that every NSO, no matter the size of budget, can try to achieve.
+We’re not saying every NSO needs to build large data platforms, but simple, easy-to-use data formats exist which can really help data users.

-Open principles for data publishing are partly about following open standards and partly about thinking about how the data can best be designed for other people to be able to reuse.
+Open principles for data publishing are partly about following open standards and partly about thinking how the data can best be designed for other people to be able to reuse.
 The Office of National Statistics in the UK produced a [set of principles for what this can practically mean](https://digitalblog.ons.gov.uk/2017/01/06/some-open-data-publishing-principles/).
 In these they outline a need to consider publishing information so that it performs well on other sites and services.
 This is similar in many ways to the use of the [Claim Review format](https://schema.org/ClaimReview) in the fact checking world.
 For statistics this might be about how well it displays in the [Google dataset explorer](https://www.google.com/publicdata/directory) or in search results.
 This wider theme of making data part of the web is a key component of making data available in ways that support the processes of fact checking.
 By making access easier to the data, always presenting it in context and designing systems with reuse at the core.

+## Related work

-For more on this, please see our guide on [open data publishing](https://github.com/theodi/data-publish-list), which contains links to lots of excellent tools and advice.
+For more on this topic, please see our guide on [open data publishing](https://github.com/theodi/data-publish-list), which contains links to lots of excellent tools and advice.
+Also, see our guide on [National Statistics for Fact Checking](https://fullfact.github.io/national-statistics-for-fact-checking/docs/fact-checking/).